 Barrier #3: Poor Listening Skills

 The key to good communication is the ability to listen well—accurately receiving and interpreting what people say—and good communication is an essential element of collaboration.
-Once teammates have accepted the differences in their mindsets and established respect and trust for each other, they are more willing to give one another the space to communicate their ideas and are more open to their teammates ideas.
-However, there may be some team members with big egos who don’t really value the opinions of their peers, so may still show an unwillingness to listen to others.
+Once teammates have accepted the differences in their mindsets and established respect and trust for each other, they are more willing to give one another the space to communicate their ideas and are more open to their teammates’ ideas.
+However, there may still be some team members with big egos who don’t really value the opinions of their peers and, thus, may be unwilling to listen to others.

 Poor listeners seem distracted or inattentive.
 They don’t look at, make eye contact with, give their full attention to, or engage with whoever is currently speaking.
 They often interrupt, making comments or asking questions that take the conversation off track.
 They exhibit bias, jump to conclusions, and finish others’ sentences.
 They show no empathy for those who are speaking.
 They provide no encouraging feedback.
 Their responses to others’ ideas may be judgmental or dismissive.

 Effective collaboration depends on teammates’ being open to and really listening to each others’ ideas.
 Encourage teams to listen well during collaboration sessions and do the following:

 Be fully present and engaged with the team.

 Practice active listening, making a conscious effort not only to hear other people’s words, but to listen for and receive the real meaning behind them.

 Show empathy for and reflect other people’s feelings.
 Pay attention to the use of language, tone of voice, facial expressions, and body language.